hhas/SwiftAutomation/doc-source/8 commands.md

 ## Syntax

-For convenience, SwiftAE makes application commands available as methods on every object specifier.
+For convenience, SwiftAutomation makes application commands available as methods on every object specifier.
 (Note: due to the limitations of aete-based terminology, the user must determine for themselves which commands can operate on a particular reference.
 Some applications document this information separately.)
 All application commands have the same basic structure: a single, optional direct parameter, followed by zero or more named parameters specific to that command, followed by zero or more event attributes that determine how the Apple event is processed:

-<pre><code>func <var>commandName</var>(directParameter: AnyObject = NoParameter,
+<pre><code>func <var>commandName</var>(directParameter: Any = NoParameter,
-                 <var>namedParameter1:</var> AnyObject = NoParameter,
+                 <var>namedParameter1:</var> Any = NoParameter,
-                 <var>namedParameter2:</var> AnyObject = NoParameter,
+                 <var>namedParameter2:</var> Any = NoParameter,
                  ...
                  waitReply:       Bool                = true,
                  withTimeout:     NSTimeInterval?     = nil,